Crowd-Management-Japan/simple-math-quiz/README.md

 # Why this?
 This simple app was used to study how people move in a crowd when distracted by smartphone use in this study:
 Murakami, H., Feliciani, C., Nishiyama, Y., & Nishinari, K. (2021).
 Mutual anticipation can contribute to self-organization in human crowds.
 Science Advances, 7(12), eabe7758.

+# Security
+You may need to 'force' your phone to install this app since it is not available through the Google Play store.
+We are not aware of any risks, and the code has been written from scratch in Android Studio.
+However, you install the app at your own risk.